Definition, Etiology, PathogenesisTop

 AHA manifests as acute severe coagulopathy with cutaneous, mucous membrane (gastrointestinal, urinary, genital), dental site, and surgical site bleeding.
 Less common features include retroperitoneal hematoma, intracranial bleeding, and bleeding into skeletal muscles.
 Very rarely, patients may have spontaneous bleeding into the joints (a manifestation typical for hemophilia A).

-1. Screening tests: The activated partial thromboplastin time (aPTT) is usually prolonged (on average 2-3 times, although the degree of prolongation is dependent on reagent sensitivity and inhibitor titers).
-Prothrombin time (PT), thrombin time (TT), platelet counts, and serum fibrinogen levels are normal (unless consumption or dilutional coagulopathy has developed, or the inhibitor antibody affects multiple coagulation factors).
+1. Screening tests: Activated partial thromboplastin time (aPTT) is usually prolonged.
+Prothrombin time (PT), thrombin time (TT), platelet counts, and serum fibrinogen levels are normal (unless consumption or dilutional coagulopathy has developed or the inhibitor antibody affects multiple coagulation factors).

-2. Studies confirming the diagnosis: Absence of aPTT normalization in a 1:1 mixture of the patient’s plasma and normal plasma (the aPTT mixing test, which requires prolonged incubation to detect acquired inhibitors), decreased factor VIII activity (usually 2-10 U/dL), a positive factor VIII inhibitor test result.
+2. Studies confirming the diagnosis: Absence of aPTT normalization in a 1:1 mixture of the patient’s plasma and normal plasma (the aPTT mixing test, which requires prolonged incubation to detect acquired inhibitors), decreased factor VIII activity (usually 2-10 IU/dL), a positive factor VIII inhibitor test result.
+Confirmation of the antibody should be performed in a laboratory with specific expertise, given the variability in the activity of the antibodies that cause this disorder.

 AHA is diagnosed on the basis of typical clinical manifestations as well as results of the screening tests and studies confirming the diagnosis (Figure 7.4-1).